The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

 #### 4. What is an abstract data type?

 ## Coding Challenges
-#### 1. Implement a `Node` class and `LinkedList` class.
+1. Implement a `Node` class and `LinkedList` class.

-#### 2. Given a the head node of a singly linked list, write a function which returns a boolean indicating if the linked list contains a "cycle".
+2. Given a the head node of a singly linked list, write a function which returns a boolean indicating if the linked list contains a "cycle".
 A cycle is when a node's next point actually points back to a previous node in the list.
 This is also sometimes known as a circularly linked list.

-#### 3. Write a function to reverse a linked list in place.
+3. Write a function to reverse a linked list in place.
 The function will take in the head node of the list as an input and return the new head node of the list.

-#### 4. Merge two **sorted** linked lists and return it as **a new sorted list**.
+4. Merge two **sorted** linked lists and return **a new sorted list**.
 The new list should be made by splicing together the nodes of the first two lists.

   For example:
   ```